Sustainable Development Goals

 Over the past two decades, the world’s forest area has declined from 31.9% of total land area in 2000 to 31.2% 2020.
 The main driver behind global deforestation is the conversion of forest into agricultural use, including the expansion of croplands and areas for livestock grazing.
 This is particularly the case in Latin America and Sub-Saharan Africa, where forest coverage has declined by 8% and 10% respectively.

 Substantial progress has been made in expanding the coverage of terrestrial and freshwater Key Biodiversity Areas (KBAs), which are areas classified as contributing significantly to the global persistence of biodiversity.
-As of 2021, the world average coverage rate stood at around 44% for both freshwater and terrestrial KBAs.
+As of 2022, the world average coverage rate stood at just above 44% for both freshwater and terrestrial KBAs.

 All regions have made progress in increasing their coverage rates over the past two decades, with Europe and Northern America having the highest degree of protection in 2021.